 Design standard 3: Gradients Accessway grades must not be steeper than 1:10 (10 per cent) within 5 metres of the frontage to ensure safety for pedestrians and vehicles.
 The design must have regard to the wheelbase of the vehicle being designed for; pedestrian and vehicular traffic volumes; the nature of the car park; and the slope and configuration of the vehicle crossover at the site frontage.
-This does not apply to accessways serving three dwellings or less. e steeper than 1:10 (10 pe pedestrians and vehicles.
-1 le being designed for; pede r park; and the slope and c .
-This does not apply to ac.
-Accessway grades must not be steeper than 1:10 (10 per cent) within 5 metres of the frontage to ensure safety for pedestrians and vehicles.
-The design must have regard to the wheelbase of the vehicle being designed for; pedestrian and vehicular traffic volumes; the nature of the car park; and the slope and configuration of the vehicle crossover at the site frontage.
 This does not apply to accessways serving three dwellings or less.
 Standard met Only three (3) dwellings are proposed.
-Ramps (except within 5 metres of the frontage) must have the maximum grades as outlined in Table 3 and be designed for vehicles travelling in a forward direction. es of the frontage) must har signed for vehicles travellir ve the maximum grades as ng in a forward direction.
-Standard met No ramps are proposed.
-Table 3: Ramp gradients adients Type of car park Length of ramp Maximum grade Public car parks 20 metres or less 1:5 (20%) longer than 20 metres 1:6 (16.7%) Private or residential car parks 20 metres or less 1:4 (25%) longer than 20 metres 1:5 (20%) Where the difference in grade between two sections of ramp or floor is greater than 1:8 (12.5 per cent) for a summit grade change, or greater than 1:6.7 (15 per cent) for between two sections of r nit grade change, or greate Where the difference in grade between two sections of ramp or floor is greater than 1:6.7 (15 per cent) for a summit grade change, or greater than 1:6.7 (15 per cent) for ✓ Standard met No ramos are proposed. a sag grade cnange, the ramp must inc prevent vehicles scraping or bottoming. o must include a transition oottoming. a sag grade change, the ramp must include a transition section of at least 2 metres to prevent vehicles scraping or bottoming.
-Plans must include an assessment of grade changes of greater than 1:5.6 (18 per cert) or less than 3 matres and for clearances to the solicitation of the resonance sment of grade changes of Plans must include an assessment of grade changes of greater than 1:5.6 (18 per ant) or less than 3 matries aport for clearances to the satisfaction of the resonancials ✓ Standard met authority. מורוסו מבמומווספס, וס וווכ ס No ramps are proposed.
-Design standard 4: Mechanical parking may be used to meet the car parking requirement provided: sed to meet the car parkin g requirement provided: ✓ Standard met Mechanical parking At least 25 per cent of the mechanical car parking spaces can accommodate a vehicle clearance height of at least 1.8 metres. nechanical car parking spa at least 1.8 metres. ices can accommodate a No mechanical parking is proposed.
-Car parking spaces the require the operation of the system are not allowed to uire the operation of the sy stem are not allowed to ✓ Standard met visitors unless used in a valet parking situation. et parking situation.
-No mechanical parking is proposed. • The design and operation is to the satisfaction of the responsible authority. s to the satisfaction of the r esponsible authority.
+Ramps (except within 5 metres of the frontage) must have the maximum grades as outlined in Table 3 and be designed for vehicles travelling in a forward direction.
+Table 3: Ramp gradients Standard met No ramps are proposed.
+Type of car park Length of ramp Maximum grade Public car parks 20 metres or less 1:5 (20%) longer than 20 metres 1:6 (16.7%) Private or residential car 20 metres or less 1:4 (25%) parks longer than 20 metres 1:5 (20%) Where the difference in grade between two sections of ramp or floor is greater than 1:8 (12.5 per cent) for a summit grade change, or greater than 1:6.7 (15 per cent) for a sag grade change, the ramp must include a transition section of at least 2 metres to prevent vehicles scraping or bottoming. ✓ Standard met No ramps are proposed.
+Plans must include an assessment of grade changes of greater than 1:5.6 (18 per cent) or less than 3 metres apart for clearances, to the satisfaction of the responsible authority. ✓ Standard met No ramps are proposed.
+Design standard 4: Mechanical parking may be used to meet the car parking requirement provided: ✓ Standard met Mechanical parking At least 25 per cent of the mechanical car parking spaces can accommodate a vehicle clearance height of at least 1.8 metres.
+No mechanical parking is proposed.
+Car parking spaces the require the operation of the system are not allowed to visitors unless used in a valet parking situation.
 Standard met No mechanical parking is proposed.
-Design standard 5: Ground level car parking, garage doors and accessways must not visually dominate age doors and accessways s must not visually dominate Standard met urban design public space.
-Ground level car parking, garage doors and the accessway would not visually dominate public space.
-Car parking within buildings (including visible portions of partly submerged including visible portions of f partly submerged ✓ Standard met basements) must be screened or obscured where possible, including through of occupied tenancies, landscaping, architectural treatments and artworks. a or opscurea wnere possi aping, architectural treatm asements) must be screened or obscured where possible, including through the use of occupied tenancies, landscaping, architectural treatments and artworks.
-Car parking within each dwelling's garage would be screened with a horizontal cladded garage door.
+The design and operation is to the satisfaction of the responsible authority.
+Standard met No mechanical parking is proposed.
+Design standard 5: Urban design Ground level car parking, garage doors and accessways must not visually dominate public space.
+Standard met Ground level car parking, garage doors and the Grossway would not visually dominate nublic space.
+Car parking within buildings (including visible portions of partly submerged basements) must be screened or obscured where possible, including through the use ✓ Standard met Car narking within each dwelling's garage would be of occupied tenancies, landscaping, architectural treatments and artworks. screened with a horizontal cladded garage door.